autonity/docs.autonity.org/content/docs/concepts/asm/_index.md

 #### CDP

 The CDP functions to manage Auton borrowing and stabilize Auton price by adjusting the CDP borrowing cost.
-CDP's are operated within strict parameterisation constraints:
+CDP's are operated within strict parameterization constraints:

 - CDP Ownership:
   - A borrower (CDP Owner) can have only `1` open CDP at a time.